piecuch-group/ccpy/README.md

 Because CCpy is primarily used for CC method development work, we use interfaces to GAMESS and Pyscf to obtain the mean-field (typically Hartree-Fock) reference state and associated molecular orbital one- and two-electron integrals prior to performing the correlated CC calculations.
 All implementations in CCpy are based on the spin-integrated spinorbital formulation and are compatible with RHF and ROHF references.
+The expressions used in all methods are also valid for UHF references, however, CCpy does not yet have a convenient interface to UHF references computed by PySCF or GAMESS.
+Once this is made available, all computations will also be compatible with UHF.

 A list of all computational options available in CCpy:
-  - MBPT(2)
+  - MP2
-  - MBPT(3)
+  - MP3
   - CCD
   - CCSD
   - CCSD(T)